FAQs for PHIL101 (Professor Margolis)

 Details will be provided on Canvas.
 However, for the Mon/Wed/Fri section (001), approximately two thirds of the course is in person (with in person meetings usually on Wednesday and Friday).
 For the Tue/Thur section (004), approximately one half of the course is in person (with in person meetings usually on Thursday).

 Yes.
-You shouldn't sign up for this course if you aren't planning to attend the synchronous meetings.
+You should not sign up for this course if you are unable to attend the synchronous meetings.

 Q: What are the course objectives?